 In 1992, when Greg's son, Greg Jr. at 7 years old was having challenges living with his mom in Lawton, Oklahoma, Greg Sr. as a single young man 30 years old took custody of him and turned his life around.
-In 1994, Greg met Esther who was born and raised in Sussex County.
-Esther is a graduate of both Cape Henlopen High School and Wilmington University.
+In 1994, Greg met Esther who was born and raised in Sussex County and a graduate of both Cape Henlopen High School and Wilmington University.
 On October 14, 1995, the two were joined in holy matrimony.
-Each of them brought a son to the marriage creating a secure, loving family and raising both Greg Jr. and Doug to be the fine young men they are today.
+Each of them brought a son to the marriage creating a secure, loving family and raising both Greg Jr. and Doug Jr. to be the fine young men they are today.
 In 1999, Greg lost his dear mother after sharing nine years with her in Delaware upon his Honorable Discharge from the United States Army in 1990.

 In 2004, Greg and Esther built an addition on their home for Greg's 82 year old dad and became his caregivers.
 On Thanksgiving Day 2009, his father passed away in his home while Greg was by his side.
-Greg has spent his entire life serving others, always putting others needs before that of his own and he will continue to do so when he is elected as Lieutenant Governor.
+Greg has spent his entire life serving others, always putting others needs before that of his own and he will continue to do so as long as he lives, because that's who he is.